sachin/silverspoon/README.md

 * [Devise invitable] - for inviting the user from the admin panel to join the application.

-* [Bootstrap4] - for look and feel of application.
+* [Bootstrap4] - for look and feel of application with glyphicons.

 * [letter opener] - for view the content of email in the browser itself.